Mendeleev's famous table (not to

 determines the properties of elements.
 However, in larger atoms (where the

-outer orbitals are further from the nucleus), physical and chemical behaviour may be less tightly
+outer orbitals are further from the nucleus), physical and chemical

 controlled by the filling up of orbitals.
 Indeed, the source I've used for